AyanS13/AyanS13/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ayans13" alt="ayans13" /></a> </p>

-- 🔭 Most recently I worked on **Simulation of image motion due to turbulence of atmosphere and extracting turbulence characteristics/profiles using Shack-Hartmann based Wavefront sensors**
+- 🔭 Most recently I worked on **Simulation of image motion due to turbulence of atmosphere and extracting turbulence characteristics/profiles using Shack-Hartmann based Wavefront sensors and developed code to control hardware components of the instrument and analyze data in real time.**

 - 👯 I’m looking to collaborate on **computational modelling of optical instruments and astronomical data analysis**